 The beach is surrounded by nets so that swimmers can bathe without the fear of jellyfish or if you prefer to stay out of the water then you can sunbathe on the strip of golden sand.

 Water sports are popular here including jet skiing and sea kayaking.

 7. Wander around Les Jardins Saint-Martin

-Les Jardins Saint-Martin look over the sparkling Mediterranean Sea below and are known for a memorial statue of Prince Albert I. The gardens skirt along the coast and take you along the Le Rocher coastline.
+Les Jardins Saint-Martin looks over the sparkling Mediterranean Sea below and is known for a memorial statue of Prince Albert I. The gardens skirt along the coast and take you along the Le Rocher coastline.

 The flowers here are both indigenous and exotic thanks to the warm Mediterranean climate that helps them to grow.